Gracefitz2266/Simon-Says-Game-/README.md

 The	Single-Player	Simon	Game	is	as	follows:
-1. Click	 the	START	button	 to	begin,	 the	game	status	indicator	 (the	 red/green	light	below	 the	START buGon)	switches	from	RED	to	GREEN.
+1. Click	 the	START	button	 to	begin,	 the	game	status	indicator	 (the	 red/green	light	below	 the	START tton)	switches	from	RED	to	GREEN.
 The	game	will	begin	3s	after	the	light	turns	GREEN.
 2. Simon	will	give	the	first	signal	(randomly	flash	a	coloured	button).
 Repeat	the	signal	by	clicking	the same	colour	button.
 3. Simon	will	duplicate	 the	first	 signal	and	add	one.
 Repeat	 these	 two	 signals	by	clicking	 the	 same